Nelnet Student Loan Review

 - Your credit score does not matter when applying for subsidized and unsubsidized Direct Loans from the Department of Education

-- For loans disbursed after July 1, 2019, and before July 1, 2020, the interest rate on Direct Subsidized Loans and Direct Unsubsidized Loans is 4.53%.
+- The current interest rate on Direct Subsidized Loans and Direct Unsubsidized Loans for undergraduates is 4.53%.
 For graduate and professional students, the interest rate on Direct Unsubsidized Loans is 6.08%

 If you obtain loans from other lenders that use Nelnet as their servicer, you will be subject to the rates and loan terms set by your lender.